What is Mark Zuckerberg IQ?

 IQ, or Intelligence Quotient, is a measure of a person’s cognitive abilities relative to others in their age group.
 It is typically assessed through standardized tests that evaluate various aspects of intelligence, such as logical reasoning, problem-solving, and verbal comprehension.
 A high IQ score suggests a higher level of intellectual potential.

 When it comes to Mark Zuckerberg’s IQ, there is no publicly available information about his specific score.
 IQ tests are often kept confidential, and individuals rarely disclose their results.
 Moreover, it’s important to note that intelligence cannot be solely defined a single number.
-It encompasses a wide range of skills, including creativity, emotional intelligence, and adaptability, which cannot be fully captured an IQ test.
+It encompasses a wide range of skills, including creativity, emotional intelligence, and social aptitude, which cannot be accurately captured an IQ test alone.

 Q: Is Mark Zuckerberg a genius?